VictoriaMetrics/VictoriaMetrics/app/vmagent/README.md

     scrape_align_interval: 10m
   ```

-* If you see `skipping duplicate scrape target with identical labels` errors when scraping Kubernetes pods, then it is likely these pods listen multiple ports
+* If you see `skipping duplicate scrape target with identical labels` errors when scraping Kubernetes pods, then it is likely these pods listen to multiple ports
-  or they use init container.
-These errors can be either fixed or suppressed with `-promscrape.suppressDuplicateScrapeTargetErrors` command-line flag.
+  or they use an init container.
+These errors can either be fixed or suppressed with the `-promscrape.suppressDuplicateScrapeTargetErrors` command-line flag.
-  See available options below if you prefer fixing the root cause of the error:
+  See the available options below if you prefer fixing the root cause of the error:

   The following `relabel_configs` section may help determining `__meta_*` labels resulting in duplicate targets:
   ```yml